 - Portfolio Diversification

 Cocoa prices can be very volatile.
-Investors looking to speculate on short-term bottlenecks in supply might see cocoa as an attractive investment.
+Traders looking to speculate on short-term bottlenecks in supply might see cocoa as an attractive commodity.

 Is Cocoa a Bet on Growing Demand?